gerardo-junior/gitpod-provider-credentials-takeover/README.md

 ##### 1° Affecting the ux

-only a modal requesting authorization or even less to type password the git provaider
+only a modal requesting authorization or to type password of git provaider

 ##### 2° transparent